 illustration of a standard http exchange

 As you can see in this illustration: we send a request object which consists of method (aka type), location and headers.
-In turn, we receive a response object which consists of status code, headers and document content itself.
+In turn, we receive a response object that consists of the status code, headers and document content itself.

-Though for node js web scraping we need to know few key details about requests and responses: method types, headers, cookies...
+Though, for node js web scraping we need to know a few key details about requests and responses: method types, headers, cookies...
 Let's take a quick overview.

 Request Methods